wahyudiniko/face-recognition-security-camera-system-and-intruder-detector-based-on-internet-of-things/README.md

 ![alt text](../main/src/img/browser2.png "pc multi-faces browser display")

-You can also access it from different device that connected to the same network.
-You also being asked a login authorization.
+You can also access it from different devices that connected to the same network.
+You also being asked for a login authorization.
 This is the web-browser display in smartphone.

 ![alt text](../main/src/img/m1.jpg "smartphone browser display")

-This is the log of devices that are currently accessing the webcam through web-browser.
+This is the log of devices that are currently accessing the webcam through a web browser.
 ![alt text](../main/src/img/cmd4.png "log devices")

 ## Alert
 When an unidentified person is detected, an e-mail will be sending to receiver email.

-This is the display in web-browser.
+This is the display in web browser.

 ![alt text](../main/src/img/browser3.png "unidentified person")